mobxjs/mobx-state-tree/README.md

 # Tips

+### Building with production environment

+MobX-state-tree provides a lot of dev-only checks.
+They checks the correctness of function calls and perform runtime type-checks over your models.
+It is recommended to disable them in production builds.
+To do so, you should use webpack's DefinePlugin to set environment as production and remove them.
+More information could be found in the [official webpack guides](https://webpack.js.org/plugins/environment-plugin/#usage).

 ### `optionals` and default value functions

 `types.optional` can take an optional function parameter which will be invoked each time a default value is needed.
 This is useful to generate timestamps, identifiers or even complex objects, for example: